-There’s no need to head downtown to see the production of The Nutcracker – the holiday tradition will come alive at the Abbotsford Arts Centre Nov.25.
+There’s no need to head downtown to see the production of The Nutcracker – the holiday tradition will come alive to theatres across the Fraser Valley this holiday season.

-Presented by the Royal City Youth Ballet, this timeless classic delights all ages with its beautiful sets and extravagant costumes that illuminate the magic of the toy soldiers, Sugar Plum Fairy, and a growing Christmas tree.
+Presented by the Royal City Youth Ballet, now in its 31st season, this timeless classic delights all ages with its beautiful sets and extravagant costumes that illuminate the magic of the toy soldiers, Sugar Plum Fairy, and a growing Christmas tree.
 Talented and enthusiastic young dancers perform to Tchaikovsky’s classic score with its favourites such as Waltz of Flowers and Dance of the Reed Pipes.